top of page

 At the end of the day, every child is unique.
 This is why feedback from their French Teacher, their report cards, and their communication skills can be great indicators of whether they are excelling in the French Immersion program.

-With that said, if you need a second opinion, book a Post-Enrollment Assessment with our expert French as a Second Language Consultant, as they will:
+With that said, if you need a second opinion, book a Report Card Review with our expert French as a Second Language (FSL Consultant) to see if there are any academic patterns of concern.

 • assess your child based on the grammatical concepts outlined in the Ontario FSL curriculum for their current grade,